Receiving your funds

 Any change to enrollment, especially a drop in credit hours or withdrawal, may impact your financial aid award and tuition bill.
 If you are still full-time after dropping a class, your financial aid will not change.
 There are many factors that should be considered before dropping or withdrawing from a class.
 It is highly recommended for students to contact their counselor in the Student Financial Assistance office to evaluate their options.

-Student financial assistance is required to calculate a Return of Title IV funds on all students who withdraw or stop attending classes before the semester is 60% complete.
+Student Financial Assistance is required to calculate a Return of Title IV funds on all students who withdraw or stop attending classes before the semester is 60% complete.
 This process also requires a review of students who receive all "F” grades to see if they attended and earned the failing grades, or did not attend and did not officially withdraw.
 It is very likely that a portion of the aid received will need to be paid back to the federal government and Missouri S&T.

 This policy is required by law, and students who owe a refund on Title IV aid cannot receive assistance at any school until it is repaid.
 Students must also maintain satisfactory academic progress, and withdrawals may impact future aid eligibility.
 (For more information, see our policy on withdrawing).